Glossary

 Etats de l'Eglise: (Fr.)
 Roman States.

 Etats Feudataires de l'Inde: (Fr.)
-Feudatory States of
+Feudatory States of India.

 Etats Indiens: (Fr.)
 Indian States.